-The warrants will be exercisable beginning on the closing date and expire on the fifth anniversary of the closing date and have an initial exercise price per share equal to \$ per share, subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock.
+The Offering Issuer Sunshine Heart, Inc. Class A Units Offered We are offering 1,600,000 Class A Units.
+Each Class A Unit consists of one share of common stock and a warrant to purchase one share of our common stock (together with the shares of common stock underlying such warrants).
+Offering Price per Class A Unit \$1.00 combined price for each Class A Unit.
+Class B Units Offered We are also offering 6,400 Class B Units to purchasers who prefer not to beneficially own more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering.
+Each Class B Unit will consist of one share of Series E Preferred Stock, par value \$0.0001 per share, convertible into a number of shares of common stock equal to \$1,000 divided by a conversion price of \$1.00 (the "Conversion Price") and warrants to purchase a number of shares of our common stock equal to \$1,000 divided by the Conversion Price (together with the shares of common stock underlying such shares of Series E Preferred Stock and such warrants).
+Offering Price per Class B Unit \$1,000 combined price for each Class B Unit.
+Description of warrants The warrants will be exercisable beginning on the closing date and expire on the fifth anniversary of the closing date and have an initial exercise price per share equal to \$1.10 per share, subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock.
 Description of Series E Preferred Stock Each share of Series E Preferred Stock is convertible at any time at the holder's option into a number of shares of common stock equal to \$1,000 divided by the Conversion Price.
 Notwithstanding the foregoing, we shall not effect any conversion of Series E Preferred Stock, with certain exceptions, to the extent that, after giving effect to an attempted conversion, the holder of shares of Series E Preferred Stock (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of our common stock in excess of 4.99% (or, at the election of the purchaser, 9.99%) of the shares of our common stock then outstanding after giving effect to such exercise.
-For additional information, see "Description of Securities-Description of Capital Stock-Preferred Stock-Series E Preferred Stock" on page 57 of this prospectus.

-Shares of common stock underlying the
+For additional information, see "Description of Securities-Description of Capital Stock-Preferred Stock-Series E Preferred Stock" on page 52 of this prospectus.
+Shares of common stock underlying the warrants 8,000,000 shares.

-warrants 4,597,701 shares.